digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 2. Goobi imports the METS files and media files, creating new processes #Development
 	- #done Geoff this is actually the same the first one right?
 So this should be just one single step
 	- #done Geoff-reply Yes, I just split them into two because as part of the import the S3 location will need to be given by the user so that the import plugin can locate the files to be imported.
 For this therefore I am expecting a text box in the user interface with a button to `IMPORT DATA`
-	- #Leeds to provide Image folders for a mass creation of processes
+	- #done Leeds to provide Image folders for a mass creation of processes [RF or PE supply content - Send Bingley or coins if you need safe open content] [Download link](https://we.tl/t-fxtanfzVm5), password: DLIP2024
-	- #intranda to advise to the import is then executed
 1. Goobi takes the `EMu IRN` information (e.g.: `163535`) or the `ALMA BIBREF` information (e.g.: `991008723399705181`) from the METS files, places them in the CatalogIDDigital field and records which system that it needs to request metadata from as a property #Development
 	- #done Geoff does this mean that the existing metadata in METS is incomplete and needs to be replaced or enriched?
 	- #done Geoff-reply I am not sure here.
 I expect that the METS file will contain limited data including the IRN/BIBREF and that the system will need to pull the remaining metadata from those systems.